TimurIskahov/TensorExercise/README.md

 # TensorExercise

-This repo demonstrates how can be implemented a small-sized multidimensional array.
+This repo demonstrates how can be implemented a multidimensional array.
 The idea is to keep a multidimensional array as a one-dimensional sequential array and operate with dimensions.

 A multidimensional array can be initialized as
 ```c++